UniversalDependencies/UD_Korean-KSL/README.md

 # Summary

-UD_Korean-KSL is a dependency treebank of L2 Korean, featuring morpheme and Universal Dependency manual annotations for six hundred randomly sampled texts from the [Kyung Hee Korean Learner Corpus](https://github.com/jungyeul/korean-learner-corpus).
+UD_Korean-KSL is a dependency treebank of L2 Korean, featuring morpheme and Universal Dependency manual annotations for six hundred randomly sampled texts from the Kyung Hee Korean Learner Corpus (which is no longer available).

 # Introduction